LMicol/instrument-classifier/README.md

 ### Research
 The `docs/research.md` file contains detailed information about the research conducted to guide model development.
+The file is structured in three categories:
+- Personal Thoughts: Personal monologues and internal discussion I've had
+- Actions: Things I've done.
+- Research Oobservations: Comments about code, model behavior and, research overall.

 ### Ideas
 The `docs/ideas.md` file includes: